frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/kr.md

 >
 > Vocabulary := A set of formal symbols to denote elements of the ontology.

-An ontology is more than defining a vocabulary, e.g., UML diagrams represent an ontology for object-oriented design.
+An ontology gives rise to a set of models representing possible worlds of the domain of discourse, yet this set will/can also consist of worlds that shouldn't be possible in the domain of discourse.
+Specifying which worlds are and are not possible is done in phase 2: explicitating knowledge.

 Important qualities of an ontology:

 - Precision: the ontology - i.e. the concepts introduced - must be suitably specific (you need the right granularity).
 - Abstraction: should work at the right level of abstraction.
-You want to be precise (see previous point) but not too precise.
+You want to be precise (see previous point), but not too precise.
 This implies a tradeoff between abstraction and precision but there is a sweet-spot.
 Some systems walk through this tradeoff, e.g., Event-B.
 - Compactness of representation: You want the relevant propositions to be expressible in a compact representation.
 - Robustness: Allowing the ontology (and theories in it) to be adaptible and extensible.
 There are techniques developed for this, e.g., reification.

 Reification allows for improving/changing robustness, compactness and precision/abstraction of an ontology.
 This is why reification is such a valuable idea.
+Why can it improve robustness?
+Look at the `Purchases`-example in the slides.
+Because of the reification of a purchase, one can now add additional properties of a purchase without having to change the theories that already depend on the other properties.

 WATCH OUT: Adding arguments to a predicate or function that is the result of a reification is a bad idea!

+> ?
+Why is adding arguments to a predicate or function that is the result of a reification a bad idea?
+Perhaps because reifying a reification is a bad idea?
+If that is the
+> case, adding arguments to a reified predicate or function is then equally bad (or even worse) than adding an argument to some pre-existing predicate or function without
+> reifying.

+Many-sorted logic enforces the sets of the types to be disjunct, i.e., subtyping is impossible.
+Want subtyping?
+Use order-sorted logics.

 > Category clash := Kind of type error in FOL, e.g., "the colour of that building is very heavy".

+Cardinality constraints can be reduced to a corresponding formula in **FO(Agg)**.